How to use the future tense in Italian?

-To create the same kind of structure, but talking about the past tense, we can use the futuro anteriore, which is formed by the verb essere (to be) or avere (to have) in the future, followed by the past participle of the verb we are conjugating.
+To create the same kind of structure, but talking about the past tense, we can use the futuro anteriore, (future perfect) which is formed by the future of auxiliary verbs essere (to be) or avere (to have), followed by the past participle of the main verb.

 Have a look at the following examples:

 Quanto ha pagato?
 Non so, avrà pagato 50€.

 How much did he pay?
 I don’t know, probably 50€.

 Dov’è andato Gabriele?
 Sarà andato in spiaggia.